Women-Coding-Community/wcc-backend/README.md

   docker compose -f docker/docker-compose.yml up --build
 ```

-And after this it will create 2 docker instances in your docker desktop
+This will create two Docker instances in your Docker desktop:

-the surreal db
+1. the SurrealDB database
-the wcc-backend app
+2. the WCC backend app

-Just stop the the wcc-backend app from the docker desktop
-then
-Start the application from your IDE in debug (edited)
+Stop the WCC backend app from the Docker desktop and then start the application from your IDE in
+debug mode.

 * Build and run tests